GANESH-MAHARAJ/AI-Assisted-Adaptive-Cold-Storage/README.md

 IMPORTANT:
+Use the link printed in terminal to open the dashboard.
 Always open the portal exactly from the URL printed in Terminal 2, because the backend dynamically generates the serving port.

 ## **5️⃣ Start Frontend Dashboard**